The Secondary Experience

 SECONDARY SECTION GET-TOGETHER

-Gather with hundreds of other secondary teachers to kick off the Convention in this opening session that features motivating speakers, a welcoming community, and refreshments!
+Gather with hundreds of other secondary teachers to kick off the Convention in this opening session that features a welcoming community, refreshments, and a keynote address from Ebony Elizabeth Thomas, NCTE member and author of The Dark Fantastic: Race and the Imagination from Harry Potter to the Hunger Games.

 HIGH SCHOOL MATTERS